-Reports submitted online are sent directly to the Office for Institutional Equity.
+Reports submitted online are sent directly to the Office of Institutional Equity.
 Once the report is submitted, and depending on the detail of the information provided, our staff will reach out to the complainant to discuss rights and options.
 That individual decides whether to file a formal complaint.
-If a complaint is pursued, the institution will take reasonable steps to investigate the matter, stop the harassment, prevent its recurrence and remedy its effects.
+If a complaint is pursued, the institution will take reasonable steps to investigate the matter, stop the harassment, prevent its recurrence, and remedy its effects.

 Will my information be kept private?